salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/17-disregard-creating-model.png" alt="Close popup" width="500px">

 **Your cluster is now being created:**

 <img src="workshop-imgs/18-cluster-is-being-created.png" alt="Cluster is being created" width="500px">

 </details>

+Let's switch back to Google Cloud to setup your Kubernetes Cluster to start deploying our Cloud-Native Applications!

 # Getting Started

 On this section you will be setting up the following:
 - Testing Cloud Shell and setting up aliases